Reforestation Project

 Project Information:

-Reforestation Project (ERF168437) is a permanent environmental planting project located in the locality of Yarrowyck, approximately 30 kilometers west of the regional city of Armidale in the New England Tablelands of New South Wales.
-Registered in December 2021, the project covers roughly 715 hectares of land previously utilized for agriculture, specifically grazing, which is the dominant land use in the surrounding Uralla Shire.
-The site sits within the traditional lands of the Anaiwan and Kamilaroi/Gomeroi peoples.
+Reforestation Project (ERF168437) is a permanent environmental planting project located at Yarrowyck, approximately 40 kilometers west of Armidale in the Northern Tablelands of New South Wales.
+Registered in December 2021, the project covers a total area of 714.91 hectares within the Uralla Shire Council local government area.
+The site was previously a sheep station used for grazing, a common land use in the region.